OutSystems/docs-bestpractices/src/injection-XSS/Injection-and-Cross-Site-Script-(XSS).md

 * Authorization: Determine what actions or resources a user is able or not to perform.

 Applications built with OutSystems have low risk to suffer a broken access control if developers decide to use the default protocols the platform offers.
 OutSystems doesn’t keep personal information, and the passwords are strongly encrypted.
-To enforce the security mechanism, OutSystems implements a User Roles concept to restrict or deny end-users access to specific screens or operations of your application.
+To enforce the security mechanism, OutSystems implements a User Roles concept to restrict or deny end users access to specific screens or operations of your application.
 Learn more about [Secure the Application](https://success.outsystems.com/Documentation/11/Developing_an_Application/Secure_the_Application) with OutSystems.

 ## Benefit